everydeveloper/tensorFlow-course/responses/03-train.md

 <tensorflow.python.keras.callbacks.History object at 0x00000133F219C470>
 >>>
 ```

 This single line completes the entire job of training our model, but let's take a brief look at the arguments provided to the model.fit command.
-The first argument is input data, and recall that our input Flatten layer takes a (28,28) array, conforming to the dimensionality of our images.
-Now we train the system by providing the correct classification for all the training examples, this is the second argument of the model.fit command.
-The final argument is the number of epochs undertaken during training; each epoch is a training cycle over all the training data.
+1. The first argument is input data, and recall that our input Flatten layer takes a (28,28) array, conforming to the dimensionality of our images.
+2. Next we train the system by providing the correct classification for all the training examples.
+3. The final argument is the number of epochs undertaken during training; each epoch is a training cycle over all the training data.
 Our setting the epoch value to 5 means that the model will be trained overall 60,000 training examples 5 times.
 After each epoch, we get both the value of the loss function and the model's accuracy (88.97% after epoch 5) at this epoch.

 *Leave a comment with the answer to this question:*